 15 Colorful Plants for Shade Gardens

 - Lungwort – It doesn’t have a pretty name, but the foliage is quite amazing.
 A friend of mine gave me some of the spotted leaf variety (Pulmonaria saccharata) a few years ago, and I couldn’t wait to plant it in my shade garden.
 This cute polka dotted plant is still one of my favorites.
 Since then, I’ve added another variety that has silver leaves (Pulmonaria longifolia ‘Diana Clare’).
 Kapow!
-Those silver leaves really pop in a shade garden.
-Lungwort gets small purple flowers in the spring, which adds early color to the shade garden… but I love the foliage the most.
+Those silver leaves really pop in the shade.
+Lungwort gets small purple flowers in the spring but I love the foliage the most.

 - Astilbe – The flower spikes on astilbe add major pops of color in the shade garden, but I’m a big fan of the foliage too, it adds interest even when not in bloom.
 I also like to leave the astilbe flower spikes in the garden for winter interest, they look really cool sticking out of the snow – like little evergreen trees.

 - Brunnera – Can we just take a moment of silence for this gorgeous plant? …………… Awesome!
 I had never even heard of brunnera until a friend of mine told me about it a few years ago.
-Since then, I’ve purchased every variety I can find – and they are all super additions to the shade garden.
-The foliage colors are anywhere from near white, to silver/gray, to variegated, or yellow/green – and all these bright leaves really stand out in the shade garden.
+Since then, I’ve purchased every variety I can find.
+The foliage colors are anywhere from near white, to silver/gray, to variegated, or yellow/green – and all these bright leaves really stand out in the shade.
 The flowers are pretty too, though I grow it for the foliage.

 - Bugleweed (Ajuga) – Another one of my all time favorites!
 Bugleweed can grow anywhere.
 Seriously.
 My favorite varieties are pink variegated (‘Burgandy Glow’ in the photo below), dark purple/almost black (‘Black Scallop’), and the green and white variegated one (‘Silver Beauty’).
 Bugleweed also gets lovely purple/pink flower spikes in early summer, though it doesn’t flower as profusely in full shade as it does in the sun.